Business Operations

 Investors scrutinize burn rate because early-stage startups often aren’t yet making money and are burning through their cash balance — and in many cases, this is happening even well before that company is ready to bring a product to market, making it even more critical to preserve the capital at this pre-revenue point.
 To that end, burn rate helps map out a company’s cash runway — the amount of time a company has left before it runs out of money — and also infers how much the company needs to raise.

-A formula for determining runway is as follows:
+A formula for determining runway is as follows (or use this cash burn rate calculator):

 Cash balance ÷ Monthly cash burn = Runway